 Necessary site prep and layout are completed, and construction begins.

-After the pool area is defined with stakes or lines, homeowner meets with construction manager and designer to verify actual size, configuration, placement, depth and height of all design features.
+area is defined with stakes or lines, homeowner meets with construction manager and designer to verify actual size, configuration, placement, depth and height of all design features.

 Forming and excavation work begins.